-Please keep in mind that the snow monkeys are wild, not domestic animals and sighting them is never guaranteed, particularly during the breeding season which runs from late September through to November.
+Accustomed to visitors, the monkeys can be observed up close, and they almost completely ignore their human guests.
+Please remember that the monkeys are wild, not domestic, and sightings cannot be guaranteed (particularly during the breeding season, which runs from late September through to November.)

-In Nagano, stop to visit the 7th-century Zenkoji Temple, before continuing by road to Matsumoto.
+Return to Nagano and visit the 7th-century Zenkoji Temple, one of Japan's most high-profile Buddhist temples, before continuing by road to Matsumoto.

-Please note your luggage will be transferred to Matsumoto separately and will arrive on your second night, please ensure to pack an overnight bag for your first night in Matsumoto.
+Please note: Your luggage will be transferred to Matsumoto separately and will arrive on your second night (max one suitcase per person).
+Please ensure that you pack an overnight bag for your first night in Matsumoto.